Remembering Reconstruction: 1. Jim Crow Memory: Southern White Supremacists and the Regional Politics of Remembrance

 This essay by K. Stephen Prince covers the years 1890-1910, the period when Jim Crow was established.
 During this period, Prince writes, not only were lynchings and race riots carried out to deny rights to the formerly enslaved people in the South, but white supremacist propaganda was also directed toward white people in the North, to actively promote the Jim Crow version of Reconstruction, in order to prevent federal government action to protect the rights of Blacks in the South.
 According to Prince, rewriting the memory of Reconstruction by white supremacists was the necessary companion strategy to Jim Crow.

 In his essay Prince relies on writings of the period, including Why the Solid South?
 (1890) by Hilary A. Herbert; Studies in the American Race Problem (1908) by Alfred Holt Stone; The Leopard's Spots (1902) and The Clansman (1905) by Thomas Dixon Jr.; Red Rock (1898) and The Southerner's Problem (1904) by Thomas Nelson Page; and Myrta Lockett Avary's memoir, Dixie After the War (1906); as well the influences of Joel Chandler Harris, James K. Vardaman, and Clifton R. Breckinridge.
-Prince also discusses efforts during this period to overturn the right to vote granted by the Fifteenth Amendment, by activities of Alfred Holt Stone, George T. Winston, and Alfred Moore Waddell, who was a leader of the Wilmington insurrection of 1898.
+Prince also discusses efforts during this period to overturn the right to vote granted by the Fifteenth Amendment, by activities of Alfred Holt Stone, George T. Winston, and Alfred Moore Waddell, who was a leader of the Wilmington massacre in 1898.

 Prince concludes his essay with this observation:

 The sheer frequency with which Jim Crow propagandists turned to Reconstruction highlights the centrality of this cultural work to the destruction of racial democracy.
 In the end, this white supremacist memory of Reconstruction was less a reflection of the past than an attempt to shape the future.